izimar/Izimar.github.io/AzureSentinel-RDPlab.md

 ## Defense and Hardening

 RDP is a commonly used protocol for accessing machines remotely.
 A good way to harden a device against unauthorized access would be to only allow white listed IPs to access a machine via RDP.
+<p> <br> </p>
+In this screenshot, the updated RDP rule only allows RDP access from one IP address to any device in the network.
 ![](HardenedRDP.png)